-Before the statements of financial position and statements of comprehensive income of the Group and of the Company were made out, the Directors took reasonable steps to ascertain that action had been taken in relation to the writing off of bad debts and the making of allowance for doubtful debts and to satisfy themselves that there were no known bad debts and that adequate allowance for impairment losses on receivables has been made.
+Before the statements of financial position and statements of comprehensive income of the Group and of the Company were made out, the Directors took reasonable steps to ascertain that action had been taken in relation to the writing off of bad debts and the making of allowance for impairment losses on receivables and satisfied themselves that all known bad debts had been written off and that allowance for impairment losses on receivables was not necessary.

-At the date of this report, the Directors advise that they are not aware of any circumstances which would render it necessary to write off bad debts or the allowance for impairment losses on receivables inadequate to any substantial extent.
+At the date of this report, the Directors advise that they are not aware of any circumstances which would render it necessary to provide allowance for impairment losses on receivables or the amount written off for bad debts inadequate to any substantial extent.